foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 ex. https://e446-129-123-107-137.ngrok.io/slack/events
 Navigate to Interactivity & Shortcuts and set the Request URL to be that forwarding https url with /interactions added to it.
 ex. https://e446-129-123-107-137.ngrok.io/interactions
+Reinstall the app to the workplace through the Install App tab

 ## Create Admin User
 When you run the app.py for the first time it will make a admin account with username: admin and password: password.